mickaeltemporao/data-analysis-codespace/paper.md

 - All **sources are leveraged** and put in perspective in the document.
 - Use in-text citations by using citation keys from the `references.bib` file, such as `[@brady1995beyond]` for parenthetical citations or `@brady1995beyond illustrate that...` for narrative citations.

+Here is an illustration: Recent studies have explored the intersection of gender and political engagement, highlighting significant findings.
+For instance, @dassonneville2018gender argue that gender influences voting behavior, particularly in how candidates are perceived.
+Similarly, the role of social networks in political participation cannot be overstated as access to resources significantly impacts political involvement [@brady1995beyond].

 ## Writing Tip
 - **1 page** = ~5 paragraphs
 - **1 paragraph** =  ~5 sentences = 1 idea